YourFavouriteOreo/VTT-Chat-Reactions/README.md

 # Credits:
 BadIdeasBureau, MrPrimate, Calego, Stäbchenfisch, Zeel, Arcanist, LukeAbby, Animu36 and many more from the League of Extraordinary FoundryVTT Developers for all the help and advice
+Moerill for most of the emoji completion suggestion code: https://github.com/Moerill/Emojule
 Picmo by JoeAttardi for Picker Functionality: https://github.com/joeattardi/picmo
 Used webpack and setup files as reference: https://github.com/anvil-vtt/FateX
 Used github workflow and template reference: https://github.com/League-of-Foundry-Developers/FoundryVTT-Module-Template